ge3224/neocities/README.md

 [Neocities](https://neocities.org/) is a free web hosting service that allows users to create and publish their own websites.

 This client is a command-line interface application for managing and publishing websites hosted on Neocities.
-Users can easily upload, download, and synchronize files between their local computer and their Neocities website, all from their terminal.
+Users can easily upload, download, and synchronize files between their local computer and their Neocities website, all from their terminals.

 <!--## Installation-->